saufrecht/ledger-explorer/README.md

 ## Data Source tab

+### Features
 This tab determines which data the program uses.
 It reads Transaction CSV exports from GnuCash, and can read any csv file with these properties:
 * one row is one ledger entry.
 That is, either an full entry in single-entry bookkeeping or either the credit or the debit from double-entry.
 * The following columns are present and labelled exactly:
- * Required: *Account Name*
+  * Required: **Account Name**
- * Optional: *Description* and/or *Notes*.
+  * Optional: **Description** and/or *Notes*.
 Any blanks in these fields get filled with the closest previous entry.
- * Optional: *Memo*.
+  * Optional: **Memo**.
 Not filled.
 Combined with 'Description' and 'Notes' to make a single 'description' field.
- * Required: *Full Account Name*.
+  * Required: **Full Account Name**.
 An ordered list of the account tree, delimited by colons.
 For example: "Assets:Short-Term:North Korean Energy Bonds"
- * Required: *Date* Entry date.
+  * Required: **Date** Entry date.
- * Required: *Amount Num* Value of the transaction.
+  * Required: **Amount Num** Value of the transaction.
 Ledger Explorer assumes all values are the same currency.

+### Usage

-If installed as described above, this tab will load the provided sample transaction file automatically.
+1. If installed as described above, this tab will load the provided sample transaction file automatically.
+1. To load other data, enter the file name and click *reload*.

 ## Cash Flow